Our Environmental Commitment

-In March of 2016 Pacific Steel were assessed to the new flat and long steel products specification by Environmental Choice New Zealand and obtained the Environmental Choice Eco-label.
+In March of 2016 Pacific Steel was assessed to the new flat and long steel products specification by Environmental Choice New Zealand and obtained the Environmental Choice Eco-label.

 As a Type I Eco-label, EC41-15 takes into account the lifecycle impact of the product, is audited independently by a third-party, uses multi-criteria assessment and meets the ISO 14020/24 principles.
 This rigorous multi-criteria assessment and independent third party verification process gives businesses (and consumers) the confidence of having met the highest environmental standard.

-The specification is a mark of approval for the great works the company have put in over the years in preserving our environment and producing our products efficiently with minimal impact on our community.
+This specification is a mark of approval for the great work we have put in over the years in preserving our environment and producing our products efficiently with minimal impact on our community.